survivejs/webpack-book/manuscript/14_Conclusion.md

 ## Conclusion

 Webpack allows you to use a lot of different techniques to splice up your build.
 It supports multiple output formats as discussed in the *Output* part of the book.
-Despite its name, it's not only for the web.
-That's where most people use it, but the tool does far more than that.
+Despite its name, it’s not only for the web.
+That’s where most people use it, but the tool does far more than that.